ibm-cloud-docs/codeengine/cmd_defs.md

 :   Update a configmap from a key-value pair.
 Must be in `KEY=VALUE` format.
 This value is required if `--from-file` or  or `--from-env-file`is not specified.
 This option can be specified multiple times.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--rm`
 :   Remove an individual key-value pair in a configmap by specifying the name of the key.
 This option can be specified multiple times.
-This value is optional.
+This value is *optional*.

 #### Examples